-- Sec.
+Sec.
 9.2.
 Arbitration Rules.
-Arbitration shall be conducted in accordance with the policies and procedures of the Commercial Arbitration Rules of the American Arbitration Association, and shall be held on the Tribe's land or, if unreasonably inconvenient under the circumstances, at such other location as the parties may agree.
-Each side shall bear its own costs, attorneys' fees, and onehalf the costs and expenses of the American Arbitration Association and the arbitrator, unless the arbitrator rules otherwise.
-Only one neutral arbitrator may be named, unless the Tribe or the State objects, in which case a panel of three arbitrators (one ofwhom is selected by each party) will be named.
+Arbitration shall be conducted in accordance with the policies and procedures of the Commercial Arbitration Rules of the American Arbitration Association, and shall be held on the Tribe's land or; if unreasonably inconvenient under the circumstances, at such other location as the parties may agree.
+Each side shall bear its own costs, attorneys' fees, and one-half the costs and expenses of the American Arbitration Association and the arbitrator, unless the arbitrator rules otherwise.
+Only one neutral arbitrator may be named, unless the Tribe or the State objects, in which case a panel of three arbitrators (one of whom is selected by each party) will be named.
 The provisions of Section 1283.05 of the California Code of Civil Procedure shall apply; provided that no discovery authorized by that section may be conducted without leave of the arbitrator.
 The decision of the arbitrator shall be in writing, give reasons for the decision, and shall be binding.
-Judgment on the award may be entered in any federal or state court having jurisdiction thereof. - Sec.
+Judgment on the award may be entered in any federal or state court having jurisdiction thereof.

+The same of the

+Sec.
 9.3.
 No Waiver or Preclusion of Other Means of Dispute Resolution.
-This Section 9.0 may not be construed to waive, limit, or restrict any remedy that is otherwise available to either party, nor may this Section be construed to preclude, limit, or restrict the ability of the parties to pursue, by mutual agreement, any other method of dispute resolution, including, but not limited to, mediation or utilization of a technical advisor to the Tribal and State Gaming Agencies; provided that neither party is under any obligation to agree to such alternative method of dispute resolution. - Sec.
+This Section 9.0 may not be construed to waive, limit, or restrict any remedy that is otherwise available to either party, nor may this Section be construed to preclude, limit, or restrict the ability of the parties to pursue, by mutual agreement, any other method of dispute resolution, including, but not limited to, mediation or utilization of a technical advisor to the Tribal and State Gaming Agencies; provided that neither party is under any obligation to agree to such alternative method of dispute resolution.

+Sec.
 9.4.
-Limited Waiver of Sovereign Immunity. (a) In the event that a dispute is to be resolved in federal court or a state court of competent jurisdiction as provided in this Section 9.0, the State and the Tribe expressly consent to be sued therein and waive any immunity therefrom that they may have provided that: - (1) The dispute is limited solely to issues arising under this Gaming Compact; - (2) Neither side makes any claim for monetary damages (that is, only injunctive, specific performance, including enforcement of a provision of this Compact requiring payment of money to one or another of the parties, or declaratory relief is sought); and - (3) No person or entity other than the Tribe and the State is party to the action, unless failure to join a third party would deprive the court of jurisdiction; provided that nothing herein shall be construed to constitute a waiver of the sovereign immunity of either the Tribe or the State in respect to any such third party.
+Limited Waiver of Sovereign Immunity. (a) In the event that a dispute is to be resolved in federal court or a state court of competent jurisdiction as provided in this Section 9.0, the State and the Tribe expressly consent to be sued therein and waive any immunity therefrom that they may have provided that:

+(1) The dispute is limited solely to issues arising under this Gaming Compact.

+(2) Neither side makes any definitor monerary demages (that is, only injunctive) specific performance and unique enforcement of a provision of this Compara requiring payment of the painter of the pain the sovereign immunity of either the Tribe or the State in respect to any such third party.

+(2) No percon of entity office then the Tribe and the State is party to the action, unless failure to join a finite party would deprive the court of jurisdiction, provided that nothing herein shall be construed to constitute a waiver of the sovereign immunity of either the Tribe or the State in respect to any such third party.